 Base.
 3S Imperatives

-Let’s start at the base, 3S Imperatives.
-Satisfaction of material needs (food, water) and Sexual urges are physical urges originating in the earliest organisms (exhibited in our brainstems) and continue to control broad swaths of our behaviors.
+Let’s start at the base of the pyramid in the Mental Construction Model, 3S Imperatives.
+Satisfaction of material needs (food, water) and Sexual urges are physical urges originating in the earliest organisms (exhibited in our brainstems).
+They continue to underlie broad swaths of our behaviors.
 Safety (fight-or-flight) became a behavioral feature when organisms could remember and relate current situations to ones in the past.
 This required memory, a feature requiring the hippocampus in the limbic system.
 It doesn’t come fully functional for people until 3-5 years of age.
 One last point: the advances of civilization has made hunger manageable and danger intermittent.

 The base level roughly corresponds to using reflexes and instincts to respond to the world.

 The middle layer–Needs, Desires, and Fears–are the psychological forms that the 3S Imperatives take in daily life.
 For instance, we desire a good job.
 That desire doesn’t immediately satisfy our hunger, but it will lead to that.
 A good job also could increase our chance of satisfying our sexual imperative.
 This demonstrates an important principle.
 A need, desire, or fear needn’t meet just one of our physical imperatives.
 A related consequence is that a situation will usually not satisfy all our imperatives at once.

 The middle layer is based primarily on the development of the limbic-like structures which support memory.
 That allows comparison of past results to be compared with current, similar possibilities.